JoseArias31/Incented-Protocol---Web2-App/README.md

 - Funding a user's individual account
 - User login & registration

-The incented team intends to "dog-food" this web2 version into a fully useable web3.0 version.
+The incented team intends to eventually "dog-food" this web2 version into a fully functioning web3.0 version.

-# Application Architecture Design

 ## Key Terms